 The RESET button located on the bottom panel of the router is designed to restore the factory default settings.
 To restore the factory defaults, push the button (with the device turned on), hold it for 10 seconds, and then release the button.

-The device is also equipped with one internal and two external non-detachable Wi-Fi antennas.
+The device is also equipped with four external non-detachable Wi-Fi antennas.

 Delivery Package

 The following should be included: